apostrophecms/apostrophe-documentation/docs/tutorials/getting-started/schema-guide.md

 A single-select dropdown menu.
 The `choices` array should be an array of objects with `label` and `value` properties. `value` is what winds up in the database, `label` is what the user sees.

-**The `withFields` option can be used to show and hide other fields based on the choice that was made.** This is a very powerful way to make forms more user-friendly.
+**The `showFields` option can be used to show and hide other fields based on the choice that was made.** This is a very powerful way to make forms more user-friendly.

 Example: